-Each year we work with around 70 nurseries, primary and secondary schools, 400 teachers and 15,000 children.
+Each year we work with over 80 nurseries, primary and secondary schools, 2,000 teachers and 25,000 children.

 WHAT WE DO

-Musical Foundations – developing musicianship through the voice
+Musical Foundations – developing musicianship skills through singing

-Choral Singing – acceleration of musicianship and vocal development through ensemble singing
+Choral Excellence – accelerating musicianship and vocal development through ensemble singing

-Expert choral leaders – developing inspirational projects with schools and Music Education Hubs led by expert leaders who can provide increased musical challenge and progression for children and young people
+In addition to our work in the classroom, Voices Foundation partners with schools and Music Education Hubs to develop inspirational projects led by expert music leaders who can provide increased musical challenge and progression for children and young people.

 FLAGSHIP SINGING SCHOOL: